-- 1. Long and short-range priorities for research are determined by Illinois Team Ag Ed. - 2.
-Grants are awarded through a competitive grant writing and proposal process for research and non-research projects. - 3.
-All segments of agricultural education are represented in the grants program.
+- 1. Long and short-range priorities for research are determined by Illinois Team Ag Education. - 2.
+Grants are awarded through a competitive grant writing/proposal process. - 3.
+All segments of agricultural education are represented in the grants program. - 4.
+Collaborative research and non-research projects are conducted.